wpb-astro/MCSED/docs/source/Fitting Parameters.rst

 The current version of ``MCSED`` has no provision for following the chemical evolution of the various stellar populations within a galaxy.
-Only a single metallicity is used in the fits.
+Only a single metallicity is used in each iteration of the fit.

 .. _subsec:ionization-param: